bbawj/note-vault/Notes/Process Synchronization.md

 ![](https://i.imgur.com/IgHj0f5.png)
 - Process is in the waiting state because the process cannot use the CPU (and following which enter its critical section) if another process is currently in its critical section
 ![](https://i.imgur.com/Mc1Ihj1.png)
-Atomicity need for these system calls:
+Atomicity needed for these system calls:
 ![](https://i.imgur.com/YRNgQVD.png)
 ## Classical Problems of Synchronization
 ### Bounded Buffer